/

 What can you build in Attio that's hard in Salesforce?

 Custom objects for non-standard models like usage-based billing, workspaces, or marketplaces, reconfigurable by a non-engineer in minutes rather than through admin configuration and code.
-Attio includes custom objects on every plan; in Salesforce, meaningful model changes usually require an admin or developer.
+Attio includes custom objects from its Pro plan, with unlimited objects on Enterprise; in Salesforce, meaningful model changes usually require an admin or developer.

 Is Attio's AI as good as Salesforce Einstein?

 They are different by design.
-Attio's AI is native to the data model and included, so AI Attributes, Call Intelligence, and the Research Agent work from day one.
-Salesforce's Einstein and Agentforce are powerful premium add-ons that sit on top of a configured Salesforce foundation.
+Attio's AI is native to the data model and included, with Call Intelligence on the $69 Pro plan.
+Salesforce's Einstein and Agentforce are powerful premium add-ons gated to the $175+ tiers, with the full agentic suite at $550 per user per month.

 Is Attio secure enough for startups?